 GDPR & Direct Mail

-When it comes to unaddressed mail, for example, mail that is addressed to ‘The Ownerowner’ or ‘The Occupier’, this is classed as GDPR-friendly
+When it comes to unaddressed mail, for example, mail that is addressed to ‘The Owner’ or ‘The Occupier’, this is classed as GDPR-friendly.
+This includes channels like door drops and Partially Addressed Mail (PAM), which leverage demographic data but avoid using personally identifiable names, offering a strong middle ground for compliant prospecting.

 Best Practices for Ensuring Customer Privacy in Direct Mail